Charles Louis Kades: Military retirement and post-war life

 On May 3, 1949 Kades resigned as deputy chief of the Government Section, choosing to leave Japan exactly two years from the day the Japanese constitution was adopted.
 Kades then returned to New York, where he worked as a lawyer until retiring in 1976.
 He died in 1996 at the age of 90.

 In 1948 he married Australian actress (Helen) Patricia Minchin ("Miss Sydney 1931").
 It was a second marriage for both of them.
-They lived at Dobbs Ferry, NY, with two children from her first marriage.
+They lived at Dobbs Ferry, New York, with two children from her first marriage.
 She left him in 1959 to return to Sydney with their daughter Caroline (born 1954) and they were divorced.
 She won custody of Caroline after protracted court proceedings.
 Kades later married again, as did Patricia.
 She died in 2002 aged 92.

 His personal papers are housed in the Gordon W. Prange Collection, University of Maryland Libraries, University of Maryland.
 The Charles L. Kades Papers includes the Japanese and English versions of most drafts of Japanese Constitution, memoranda, Committee minutes, letters, check sheets and an imperial message regarding the revision of the Japanese constitution.